-My last post was all about how meta descriptions can help a therapist’s private practice website, but if your like most people, you’re left wondering what to do with the information.
+My last post was all about how meta descriptions can help a therapist’s private practice website, but if you’re like most people, you’re left wondering what to do with the information.
 So, today we’re going to focus on the how.
 Here are 5 general tips that I give private practice owners trying to work on their website’s SEO.

-5 Tips for Writing the Perfect Meta Description
+6 Tips for Writing the Perfect Meta Description

 Use the right keywords in your meta description.

-The first step to improving any page’s ranking on search engines is to identify a few keywords per page.
+The first step to improving any page’s ranking on search engines is to identify a few keywords per page that you want to rank well for.
 These are phrases that when someone types them into Google, your webpage will (with some work) be one of the first to show up.
 Because meta descriptions are supposed to explain what the page is about, search engines will give them a lot of weight when deciding how to rank your page.
 Including a keyword in your meta description is like pointing a big arrow toward your website saying “If someone is looking for this thing, PICK ME to be at the top of the page!”

-Aim for 160 Characters.
+Aim for 155 Characters.

 Write a meta description that makes sense.

-Remember, you are not only writing a little summary for google.
+Remember, you are not only writing a little summary for Google.
 You are also writing a description to convince real live humans they want to look at your page.
-One mistake I see is people trying so hard to cram a meta description fully of keywords that it no longer makes any sense.
+One mistake I see is people trying so hard to cram a meta description full of keywords that it no longer makes any sense.
 Not only will Google sometimes catch onto this, but your ideal client isn’t going to be enticed to click on the site if it does show up in their search results.

-Communicate your value to potential clients.
+Communicate your value to potential clients or website visitors.